Joel-Milla/LaneAtt_rosws/README.md

 **Code and Usage**
 -----------------

+* This repository provides the ROS2 integration of the **Realtime-LaneATT** model.
+* The base model can be installed via `pip`, while this workspace provides ROS2 launch and control packages for real-time navigation.

-* This repository contains the ROS2 packages for the `Realtime-LaneATT` model and its navigation capabilities.
-The installation method of the model is through the `pip` package manager.
-To see the source code of the model, please visit our repository: [RealTime-LaneATT](https://github.com/PaoloReyes/RealTime-LaneATT)
+* To see the source code of the model, please visit our repository: [RealTime-LaneATT](https://github.com/PaoloReyes/RealTime-LaneATT)